(Updated June 15, 2023)

 The good vibes the Cardinals had for Hernandez quickly faded at spring training in 1970 when “there were such problems as reporting late for practice sessions and not going all out in workouts,” the Post-Dispatch reported.

-According to the Pittsburgh Press, the Cardinals “didn’t think he was putting out enough in the team running drills.”
+According to The Pittsburgh Press, the Cardinals “didn’t think he was putting out enough in the team running drills.”

 Roberto Clemente later said, “Every place he went, they said he had a problem.
 I guess they didn’t understand him.
 The first tendency is to say that he is lazy.”